-How Poco’s Second Album Pulled Them Apart
+How Poco’s Self-Titled Second Album Pulled Them Apart

 In 1969, Richie Furay and pals picked up the pieces of the shattered Buffalo Springfield to form Poco.
 The new group – featuring Springfield producer Jim Messina (now on guitar and vocals) and multi-talented sideman Rusty Young, along with drummer George Grantham and bass player Randy Meisner – followed Buffalo Springfield's more rustic moments, fusing together rock, pop and country music.

 The group released its debut, appropriately titled Pickin' Up the Pieces, in the spring of 1969.
 The album leaned heavily on Furay's songwriting talents (he wrote all the tracks).
-Poco's self-titled follow-up, released about a year later in May 1970, would be a different affair – not so much in terms of musical perspective, but more in the realm of creative load-bearing.
+Poco's self-titled follow-up, released about a year later on May 6, 1970, would be a different affair – not so much in terms of musical perspective, but more in the realm of creative load-bearing.

-Furay's vice-like grip on the band had already resulted in one departure: Meisner had left the band when he was boxed out of the mixing sessions for Poco's debut.
+Furay's vice-like grip on the band had already resulted in one departure: Meisner left the band when he was boxed out of the mixing sessions for Poco's debut.
 The bassist went on to join Ricky Nelson's band, and later co-founded another country-rock group, the Eagles.
 For Poco's sophomore LP, Meisner was replaced by Timothy B. Schmit (who, interestingly enough, would also join the Eagles, again stepping in for a departed Meisner).

 On his first outing with Poco, Schmit co-wrote a song ("Keep on Believin'") with Furay, who shared credit with all of the members for the extended album-closer "Nobody's Fool / El Tonto de Nadie, Regresa."
 He also made way for Messina to contribute a song of his own – a bouncy slice of twangy pop called "You Better Think Twice."
 With its catchy melody and winning harmonies, "You Better Think Twice" is one of the great shoulda-been hits of the '70s.
 Although it became one of Poco's signature songs, it's a wonder that it didn't garner more airplay in an era that included blockbuster singles by the like-minded America and Crosby, Stills, Nash & Young.